rise8-us/delivery-playbooks/docs/content/plays/product/value-stream-mapping.md

 #### Opening script (5 mins)
 > _"Thanks for joining.
 Today we’re mapping our value stream to uncover where work gets stuck, who’s involved, and how it flows—or doesn’t flow—across systems and teams.
 This will help us deliver mission impact faster, and with less pain.
 Our focus right now is on the **current state**, not what we wish it looked like."_

-#### Step-by-step current state VSM facilitation
+#### VSM Current State - Set the stage

-1. **Establish the mission impact** - "What’s the core mission this stream supports?"
+1. **Establish the mission impact** - "What’s the core mission this value stream supports?"
 “How do we measure business/mission impact success today?” (e.g., “Deliver approved benefits to Veterans”)
-2. **Identify the initiator (supplier)** - “Who starts the desired outcome of the flow?”
+2. **Identify the initiator (supplier)** - “Who starts the desired outcome of our value stream?”
 3. **Identify the triggering event and/or inputs** - "What starts the process?" (e.g., “Veteran submits claim”)
-4. **Identify the end-user (customer)** - “Who realizes the desired outcome(s) of the flow?”
+4. **Identify the end-user (customer)** - “Who realizes the desired outcome(s) of the value stream?”
-5. **Generate any outputs our cusotmer receives** - "What outputs do customers/end-users receive from our business/ mission process?"
+5. **Generate any outputs our customer receives** - "What outputs do customers/end-users receive from our value stream?"

-6. **Create the last mission/business process block** - "What is the last process block that delivers the desired outcome(s) to our custoemr and helps us achieve our mission impact(s)?"
+#### VSM Current State - First Pass - Value Flow

-7. **Create the initial mission/business process block** - "What is the first process block towards our desired outcome(s) + mission impact(s)?"
+1. Create the last mission/business process block (i.e. final step before desired outcome(s) + mission impact(s) are realized).
+2. Create the initial mission/business process block (i.e. the step that initiates the flow of work through the value stream).
+3. Continue adding mission/business process blocks, and confirm the following for each:

+    - Action-verb/noun phrase for the block
+    - Function/Department/Team responsible
+    - Number of people required to complete, and move, the work
+    - Queuing and Batching context

+#### VSM Current State - Second Pass - Information Flow

+1. Identify IT systems that support the value flow.
+2. Confirm the direction of information flow (i.e. pull or push), between IT Systems and Process Blocks.

+    - Use different colors to represent information flow lines and IT system relationships

+#### VSM Current State - Third Pass - Metrics Flow

+1. Confirm the current PT, LT and %C&A for each process block

+    - Estimate Lead Time - “How long does it take to complete this process block?”
+    - Estimate Process Time - “How long does it take from when the work arrives until it’s passed on?”
+    - Estimate % Complete & Accurate (%C&A) - “What percentage of time can the internal customer/user do their work without having to do rework?”

+2. Then confirm the total PT and LT, as well as Activity Ratio and Rolled %C&A

+    - Calculate total lead time -- Add up all of the lead times for each step within the value stream
+    - Calculate total process time -- Add up all of the process time for each step within the value stream
+    - Calculate a standard VSM Quality Metric
+    - Calculate rolled %C&A -- Most overall accurate performance metric for a system
+    - Calculate simple average %C&A -- If you need a quick comparison across equal-sized units
+    - Calculate weighted average %C&A -- If you need a comparison when unit size impacts performance

+#### VSM Current State - Forth Pass - Add Visual Aides

+1. Add icons or other visual aides that help describe what happens in the Value Flow.
+2. Add any questions or assumptions that would improve context for next steps.

+#### VSM Current State - Fifth Pass - Process Block Classification

-8. **Continue adding mission/business process blocks** - "Is this next process block value added, non-value added, or required non-value added?"
+1. Classify process blocks as value added, non-value added, or required non-value added.

-9. **Add flow context** - "Is flow automatically or manually pushed to the next mission/business process block?"
-10. **Add actors to each process block** - "Who or what does this work?"
-"How many people are required to complete this process block?"
-11. **Identify systems/applications used** - "What systems/applications support these process blocks, and how?"
-12. **Mark handoffs and dependencies** - Use arrows to denote transitions or approvals.
-13. **Estimate lead time and process time** - "How long does this take?"
-"How long does it wait?"
-14. **Capture pain points** - "Where do things break down?"
-"What causes delay or rework?"
-"What work gets kicked back?"
-"Where do we see work being queued?"
-"How much work is queued before batches are processed?"
-15. **Highlight visible and invisible work** - Surface shadow systems, workaround steps, manual interventions.
-16. **Review the full map** - "What surprises you?"
-"Where do we lose the most time or value?"
-17. **Upon final walkthrough, capture questions and assumptions!**
+#### VSM Current State - Sixth Pass - Waste Categories

+1. Identify and label appropriate waste categories.

 <br/>